 "It's really him."

-A minute later, the cell slipped slowly from nerveless fingers.
-White-faced and huge-eyed, Kushina looked slowly up at her dark-haired assistant.
+A minute later, the cell slipped from nerveless fingers.
+White-faced and huge-eyed, Kushina looked slowly up at her anxious assistant.
 One hand still hovered near her ear, fingers still curled around the space where the phone recently rested.

 "Obito…" she whispered, dazed, "…I'll regret this… but… how soon can you get us back to Konoha?"

 Naruto was having a bad day.
 It started with Hinata crying—and he still had no idea why.
-There they were, eating breakfast together, which had become slightly less awkward lately, and then suddenly there was this hiccupping sound and the next thing he knew she was doubled over in her chair with her arms wrapped around her just slightly swollen belly, gasping and sobbing as tears and snot ran down her face and Naruto floundered frantically in complete panic.
+There they were, eating breakfast together, which had become slightly less awkward lately, and then suddenly there was this hiccupping sound and the next thing he knew she was doubled over in her chair with her arms wrapped around her just slightly swollen belly, gasping and sobbing as tears and snot ran down her face and Naruto floundered frantically in helpless panic.
 But his desperate questions about what was wrong and what he needed to do were returned with her snapping at him to "l-l-leave me alone!"—snapping!
 Hinata never snapped!
 At anyone!
-And if that weren't enough, she locked herself in their only bathroom until an even-grumpier-that-usual Sasuke came to drag him off to hockey practice (Hinata's fit having made him late), his insults more sincere and bearing more sting than could possibly have been deemed necessary.
+And then she locked herself in their only bathroom until an even-grumpier-that-usual Sasuke came to drag him off to hockey practice (Hinata's fit having made him late), full of snark and snide insults that felt more sincere than usual.

-If that wasn't enough, Kakashi-sensei was barely thirty-five minutes shy of on-time that day, meaning he arrived just as Naruto lost it with Sasuke's nonstop taunts and forsook suiting up in favor of clocking the Uchiha with a goalie mask.
+Kakashi-sensei was barely thirty-five minutes shy of on-time that day, meaning he arrived just as Naruto lost it with Sasuke's nonstop taunts and forsook suiting up in favor of clocking the Uchiha with a goalie mask.
 The only thing keeping him from fretting nonstop about Hinata while running a ridiculous number of suicides as punishment was the smirk on Sasuke's face.
-Which all led up to him being more focused on causing Mr. Arrogant as much grief as possible during their practice skirmishes than on tracking the puck, which took a deadly slapshot off Kiba's stick to sail on a smooth projectory right into Naruto's head.
+Which all led up to him being more focused on causing the bastard as much grief as possible during their practice skirmishes than on tracking the puck, which took a deadly slapshot off Kiba's stick to sail on a smooth projectory right into Naruto's head.